 OK, so you’ve got a lot going on right now!
 You’re juggling the physical and emotional changes during puberty with so many other things; school, family, friends, dating…that’s a lot.
-There’s no two ways about it, going through puberty is a big deal, so it’s totally OK to feel overwhelmed and confused about how to handle stuff.
-Worrying at a time like this can make you feel sad and stressed, but reaching out and chatting to someone might make you feel a bit better.
+There’s no two ways about it, going through puberty is a big deal, so here's your guide to managing those emotional changes.

 Feelings of worry and anxiety are your body’s natural way of preparing for new challenges and now you’re growing into a young adult, you’ll face a few of them.
 They’re caused by your biology and a rush of chemicals called hormones in your body, preparing you for “fight or flight” — giving you a quick burst of energy should you need to tackle a situation.
 But don’t panic, we all get these feelings and it’s important to take a few deep breaths and remind yourself of that.

 Puberty can be a crazy time for your hormones and can last a few years, so it’s bound to take some adjustment.
 It’s important to remember that puberty is a time of transition as you become a young adult, so it can be confusing as you adapt to the ‘new you’.
 Your hobbies may change, you may start to think about what you want for your future, or you may be expected to take on more responsibility at home.
 All of this is totally normal and bound to be a bit confusing, so try not to be too hard on yourself if you don’t adapt overnight!